Making your business wheelchair accessible is more than just an act of compliance—it’s a commitment to inclusivity and customer care.

 3. Consider furniture and fixture accessibility

-Businesses that provide tables or bar seating must ensure their furniture meet appropriate accessibility dimensions for wheelchair-bound users.
+Businesses that provide tables or bar seating must ensure they meet Australian Standards for accessibility dimensions to accommodate wheelchairs.

 For example, tables that provide space underneath the tabletop that’s 76 centimetres wide, 43 centimetres deep and 69 centimetres high, plus a top that measures anywhere from 71 to 87 centimetres, would be considered wheelchair-accessible.

-Additionally, check counter heights, as well as the position of lift buttons, EFTPOS facilities, door handles, etc. These should all be within reach of a wheelchair-bound person.
+Additionally, check counter height, as well as the position of lift buttons, EFTPOS facilities, door handles, etc. These should all be within easy reach of wheelchair users.

 If you have a store or shop, your designated wheelchair-accessible register or checkout lane should always be open during business hours.